 Working closely with other students across the department, you will receive guided instruction on how to formulate a thesis for your paper, how to research the topic, and how to produce a persuasive argument.
 You should expect not just to passively follow instructions and to do homework, but to think critically about what you’re doing and what it means to study language, literature, and culture.
 Class sessions will provide you with ample opportunity to reflect analytically on all of the readings you do.

-WHAT CAN I EXPECT THE MAJOR SEMINAR TO BE LIKE?
+WHAT CAN I EXPECT THE RESEARCH SEMINAR TO BE LIKE?

 You can expect a challenging course in which you will learn how to read different kinds of literary and academic prose and how to write a major research paper actively using the theoretical language you have learned in the seminar.
 To prepare you for this, you will do a significant amount of reading that will familiarize you with various directions in literary and cultural theory, including but not limited to: